prashant-rathod/GAT/docs/sna.md

 	- Include permanent labels on all nodes (not just on hover) that are more easily visible
 	- Make the click box for edges much larger, and include the arrow
 	- For color changes and simple visual alterations in JGraph, use the node data template route helper instead of an entire page refresh (form submission); or, even better, use Javascript
+	- A search bar that highlight nodes when their names are searched
 - Code the MAG model (detailed in the DRAG [documentation](resources/drag.pdf)) and include it in the DRAG function (currently just ERGM and propensities)
 - Add custom iterators (e.g. one for nodes, one for node attributes, one for edges) similar to Python build in iterators like `.items()` - will improve code and development efficiency
 - Condense the iteration system into one method and add iteration features, e.g. pause, step forward, step backward; should call DRAG, feedback, and propensities calculation all in one place